Skip To Content

 Manage hosted feature layer editing

-Who can edit the contents of a hosted feature layer, hosted spatiotemporal feature layer, or hosted feature layer view depends on multiple factors.
+Who can edit the contents of a hosted feature layer, hosted spatiotemporal feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 Some of these factors work in combination to produce the desired editing access.